Emancipation (Prince album): Response

 The subsequent Jam of the Year World Tour was a major success (though very few songs from Emancipation were included in the concerts and the vast majority of the album's tracks remained unperformed), resulting in a significant comeback for Prince after the commercial and critical disappointment of Chaos and Disorder from four months earlier.

+The song "The Love We Make" was used as the finale of 2020 TV series We Are Who We Are.